silecs/moodle-mod-alternative/src/alternative/doc/doc_teacher.md

 #### View unregistered users
 This table displays the unregistered users.
-For each of them, a button allow the teacher to force the registration.
+For each of them, a button enables the teacher to force the registration.

 ### Student registration

-In the (default) *individual mode*, when a student open the activity, it can simply register (or modify its registrations, if allowed) to one or several options.
+In the (default) *individual mode*, a student that opens the activity can simply register to one or several options.
+If allowed, he can later modify its registrations.

 In the *team mode*, he can register himself and several other team members.
-In this case, he becomes the team leader, for later display.
+In this case, he becomes the team leader.